 The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

-If your congregation is undergoing rabbinic transition as of July 1st, 2016, your president (or president-elect) and new senior/solo rabbi are eligible to attend the 2016-17 Shallat Program.
-To learn more, visit the 2016-17 Shallat Program event page or contact Rabbi Jan Offel (JOffel@urj.org) or Rabbi David Fine (DFine@urj.org).
+Will your congregation undergo rabbinic transition as of July 1st, 2017?
+Your president (or president-elect) and new senior or solo rabbi are eligible to attend the 2017-18 URJ Shallat Program.

 In July, many congregations begin or continue the process of rabbinic transition and establish a partnership with their new rabbi.
 By winter time, the process of transition is well underway.
 The URJ can assist in achieving your congregational vision by guiding both lay and rabbinic leaders in transition, utilizing best principles acquired from scholarship and experience.

 Focusing on rabbinic transition in your congregation's life allows you to create a strategic, meaningful and thoughtful plan for helping your congregation welcome your new rabbi (and his/her family) into your sacred community.
 Equally important, it can help your new rabbi understand the congregation's unique system and culture.
 Such a strategy will improve both the longevity and the impact of your rabbi's tenure.

 Congregational presidents or presidents-elect and their new senior/solo rabbis (currently in their first year of rabbinic transition) are eligible to attend the URJ Shallat Retreat.
 However, your entire congregational community will benefit from this concentrated focus on the new rabbinic-congregational partnership.